 Opdenacker then relates what happened.
 "So, a group of us chemists were sitting around back in 2011 and we started to dream.
 One of us asked 'Wouldn't it be great to have a way to screen the chemicals that go into our apparel products, and we'd know right away if we have an issue with water, air emissions, solvents, or whatever?
 We started to brainstorm on how to develop such a thing.
 We envisioned some type of a "litmus paper in solution" approach, which automatically shows a color that indicates the analysis results.
 We then started to think about what analytical technology would tell us what is in the product, which would allow us to make a decision based on the result.
-This led to a Gas Chromatography Mass Spectrometry (GCMS) screening program that could provide information on the chemistries present in a product.
+This led to a Gas Chromatography20 Mass Spectrometry (GCMS) screening program that could provide information on the chemistries present in a product.
 At this point, a group of chemists began working with the University of Leeds and others to develop the system and we decided the best place to start would be to begin by looking at our own factories and our own chemicals."

 Once this group of chemists began using GCMS to examine their own products, they very quickly found chemicals that they realized should be replaced.
-"We wanted to avoid a lot of substances in our products, including chemicals of concern, those identified in Proposition 65, and many others.
+"We wanted to avoid a lot of substances in our products, including chemicals of concern, those identified in Proposition 65,21 and many others.
 This led to the identification of thresholds for different chemicals.
 For instance, if a particular chemical registered at 5 to 7 PPM, it was deemed to be "yellow," where if it exceeds 7 PPM it was labeled "red."
 This resulted in a simple screening of different chemicals.
 Anytime one saw a red result, the action required was to contact the chemical supplier to improve on or find an alternative, which would lead manufacturers to produce a safer and better product.
 In many cases trade-offs had to be resolved.
 Many people wanted the solution to be as cheap as possible.
 If a safer solvent alternative increased the cost by \$10 per kg, perhaps raising the product cost by 20 cents, then no one would want to use the safer solvent.
 But at least this began to raise the issue and we could begin to have the dialogue."

-Fast forward ten years and VF decided to take the lead in developing a Restricted Substance List (RSL), which identifies prohibited or limited substances for all products and is overseen by their Product Stewardship Team.
-The key to this approach was the development at VF of CHEM-IQ-a unique proprietary chemical management system that prevents substances of concern from entering VF's supply chains.
+Fast forward ten years and VF decided to take the lead in developing a Restricted Substance List (RSL), which identifies prohibited or limited substances for all products and is overseen by their Product Stewardship Team.22 The key to this approach was the development at VF of CHEM-IQ -a unique proprietary chemical management system that prevents substances of concern from entering VF's supply chains.
 Through CHEM-IQ, chemists at VF have identified and removed more than 400 tons of non-preferred chemicals from their supply chain.
 CHEM-IQ doesn't limit chemistry creativity but is viewed as an enabler to accelerate product innovation in line with VF's green chemistry principles, reducing hazardous waste from product design to final production.
-In 2017, VF made the CHEM-IQ Program Manual available to other manufacturers so they could share its breakthrough benefits.
-Many players in the apparel sector are now using CHEM-IQ and VF to explore new ways to extend its use throughout the textile supply chain.
+In 2017, VF made the CHEM-IQ Program Manual available to other manufacturers so they could

-Gas Chromatography is an analytical technique in which a complex mixture of compounds is injected onto a column and is separated based on their relative boiling point and affinity for a chromatographic column.
+20 Gas Chromatography is an analytical technique in which a complex mixture of compounds is injected onto a column and is separated based on their relative boiling point and affinity for a chromatographic column.